kfranqueiro/wai-conformance-model-test/site/src/content/blog/events/live-event.md

 imagePosition: right
 video: "live/live.mp4"
 videoCover: "live/live-cover.webp"
+breaklocation: Blog
+breaks:
+  - wcag2: 1.2.4
+    wcag3: Captions
+    description: |
+      The topmost blog post contains a video element representing a live broadcast, which does not include any captions.
 ---

 Introducing Our New Podcast Series: <cite>Stories from the Broken</cite>—Join Us for a Live Event!